Overview

 • One of the primary goals of a bug bash is to gather numerous bugs and insights for improvement, based on the diverse perspectives of participants, who vary by role and background.

-• When organizing a bug bash, you’ll need to establish a mission for your bug bash, get support from your company, and allow time to execute it well.
+• When organizing a bug bash, you’ll need to establish a mission for your bug bash, get support from your company, allow time to execute it well, and know how to learn from it.

 FAQ

-What is a bug bash?A bug bash is a time-boxed, collaborative testing event held before an important milestone (often a release).
-People from across the company—not just testers—actively use the product from different perspectives to uncover bugs, surface improvement ideas, build confidence in quality, and have fun.
+What is a bug bash?A bug bash is a time-boxed, often cross-team exploratory testing event organized before a product milestone, such as a release.
+People from different roles and departments test the product from their own perspectives to find bugs, identify improvement areas, build confidence in quality, and have fun.

 pro $24.99 per month